Tartan

 Quarterly: 1 and 4 Or, a lion rampant Gules, armed and langued Azure, within a double tressure flory counterflory Gules; 2 Gules, three lions passant, guardant, in pale Or, armed and langued Azure; 3 Azure, a harp Or, stringed Argent.

-It has been interpreted by me, illuminated with lights and shadows, outlined in Sable, with an ogee outer contour and with a iridescent finish.
+It has been depicted by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a iridescent finishing.

 Coat of arms of His Majesty King Charles III in Scotland emblazoned by me, displayed over the known «King Charles III Tartan», registration 14030 at the Scottish Register of Tartans.
 It was created by the Scottish Tartans Authority for His Majesty on the occasion of his coronation, drawing from the sett of the Balmoral Tartan circa 1850, and features a central triple-stripe motif (one broad and two narrow) found in previous royal tartans worn by the King.
 Its palette, including green, blue and a soft red, has been matched to eighteenth-century natural-dye examples from the Scottish Tartans Authority collection.